 Whether a full time employee of a business, and/or an independent contractor, you must contribute to Social Security and Medicare.
 Those that are self employed do so through self employment taxes, since these are not withheld from bi-weekly paychecks.
 Self employment taxes appear on Schedule SE, which must be submitted with you tax return.
 Only the net profit from your Schedule C is calculated into self employment taxes, while other income such as investment income are not included.

-With these tips in mind, you’ll be prepared for tax filing in 2018 and also be in the know about what financial considerations to make while you collab, create, and promote.
+With these tips in mind, you’ll be prepared for tax filing in 2018.
+You’ll also be in the know about what financial considerations to make while you collab, create, and promote.
 Other tips for a successful tax season include securing solid agreements with all brands you work with, keeping meticulous records of income and expenses (hard copy and digital!), and consulting a tax professional that understands your newly minted financial circumstances.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.